SVMP/svmp.github.io/_posts/2014-05-16-SVMP-1_4_0-released.md

 iOS Client

-* Updated WebRTC library to v3.52
+* Updated WebRTC library to v3.52 (not yet finished)
 * Fixed build for iOS 7.1 SDK
 * Added universal build support for both iPhone and iPad
 * Remove internet connection test that doesn't work on private networks